ga-wdi-pvd/http-mvc-intro-rails/README.md

 ## Rails and MVC (10 minutes / 0:20)

 Because Rails is for web apps, there's one additional component it adds to MVC: a router.
+A router connects incoming requests on the server to the application's controller.
 Thus we sometimes say that Rails is built around **rMVC** - a router, models, views and controllers.

 ![rMVC](http://i.stack.imgur.com/Sf2OQ.png)